alterNERDtive/bg3-dummy-feat/README.md

 Feats than intended; this is where this mod comes in.
 Pick a Feat at level two in your first/main class, then pick the Dummy Feat for all additional classes.

-## How Do I Get Feats At Level Two?
+## How do I get Feats at level two?

 There are several mods for that.
 Personally I use [Extra Feats at Low Levels](https://www.nexusmods.com/baldursgate3/mods/952) in the “2nd Level Only”